teradaian/hanafuda/README.md

 One final rule:

-'Fukeru': If either player manages to empty their entire hand with a score of under 20 points, the game immediately ends in their victory.
+'Fukeru': If either player manages to empty their entire hand with a score of or under 35 points, the game immediately ends in their victory.

 ## Getting Started